| Two

 At least 3 of this team repeatedly waded into the marsh to search for stricken birds and hidden "lure

 pools".
-Several

 local bird photographers have provided financial support to cover the cost of the volunteers' accommodation and food, etc. People from a government agency also contributed to the effort.
 Today, even a team of firemen was called to the spot,